mklabs/wh2_modding_res/src/chapter_0_2.md

 #### Standard Text

-These four are the backbone of any good tutorial.
+These three are the backbone of any good tutorial.

 Italics - \*text\*